 33. Where is the clearest water in Greece?

-Elafonisi Beach - credits: Alexandros_Kant/Shutterstock.com
+Elafonisi Beach, Best Greek beaches - credits: Alexandros_Kant/Shutterstock.com

 It is a quiet place full of colors and light.
 You could go there on foot, as the distance is less than 100 meters.
 The white sand, the sandy hills, and the various colors will compensate you for your effort.
 There is also a small café on the beach with fast food and refreshments.

 It is a place of special natural beauty and a Natura 2000 protected area.
 Elafonisi together with the surrounding reefs, Prasonisi and Plakoulithra, belongs to the ancient island cluster of islands that went by the name ‘Mousagorai Islands’.
-In antiquity, there lied a sanctuary of the god Apollo.
+In antiquity, there lay a sanctuary of the god Apollo.

-Elafonissi is known to sailors for having the biggest waves of the Mediterranean when strong southwesterly winds blow.
+Elafonissi is known to sailors for having the biggest waves in the Mediterranean when strong southwesterly winds blow.
 The name Elafonisi comes from the words ‘elafi’, which translates to ‘deer’ in Greek, and ‘nisi’, which translates to ‘island’.
 Elafonissi was at times a stronghold of pirates.

 Mylopotas Beach, Ios

-Mylopotas beach - credits: Aerial-motion-shutterstock.com
+Mylopotas beach, Best Greek Beaches - credits: Aerial-motion-shutterstock.com

 Due to its beauty, comforts, and nearby camping facilities Mylopotas is extremely popular.
 From July to early September, the golden beach tends to get packed, with young crowds dominating the region.
-Therefore, if you’re looking to enjoy a quieter type of vacation, the best time to swim in Mylopotas beach is in May, June, or after the first 10 days of September.
+Therefore, if you’re looking to enjoy a quieter type of vacation, the best time to swim on Mylopotas beach is in May, June, or after the first 10 days of September.
 During those months, you will get to enjoy the beach and its tourist accommodation services, food and drink at very affordable prices and without a massive number of wild tourists at your feet.

 Ornos Beach, Mykonos

-Ornos beach - credits: fokke baarssen/Shutterstock.com
+Ornos beach, Best Greek Beaches - credits: fokke baarssen/Shutterstock.com

 The general area of Ornos is a small fishing port and an ideal berth for yachts, which has developed into a significant tourist settlement.
 At the same time, the beach of Ornos is the first of the southern beaches you will come upon.
-It is one of the busiest and family-friendly beaches of the island, due to its chill vibe, tourist infrastructure, and calm waters.
+It is one of the busiest and family-friendly beaches on the island, due to its chill vibe, tourist infrastructure, and calm waters.

 Porto Katsiki, Lefkada